The Bankrate promise

 You can also consider the no-annual-fee U.S. Bank Visa Platinum Card if you have a lot of medical debt on other credit cards and need a way to consolidate and pay it down.

-It’s one of the best balance transfer credit cards on the market today because you get a whopping 20 billing cycles of 0 percent intro APR on both balance transfers and purchases (then 16.74 percent to 26.74 percent variable APR).
+It’s one of the best balance transfer credit cards on the market today because you get a whopping 18 billing cycles of 0 percent intro APR on both balance transfers and purchases (then 18.74 percent to 28.74 percent variable APR).
+Keep in mind the 3 percent balance transfer fee ($5 minimum; balance transfers must be within the first 60 days).
 You won’t earn rewards with this card, but it has a few other valuable benefits, such as cellphone protection.

-- Those who need longer than 18 months to settle their balance
+- Those who need 18 billing cycles to settle their balance

 - Those looking to save money on cellphone insurance